tst2005sh/jq-helpers/README.md

 ## jq_run

-I already have lot of shell function.
+I already have lot of shell functions.
 To help me to migrate from calling lot of `jq` to call `jq_stack` ...
-I decide to make `jq_run` that call function with a defined prefixe.
+I decided to make `jq_run` that call functions with a defined prefixe.

-Then `jq_run foo` will not call the `foo` shell function but `jq_cmd_foo` instead.
+Then `jq_run foo` will not call the `foo` shell function but the `jq_cmd_foo` one instead.

-The functions in the sample becomes:
+The functions in the previous sample becomes:

 ```bash
 jq_cmd_unpack() {